 It may seem that the amount of clicks sent to StockX weren’t that significant.
 The site isn’t dedicated to StockX.
 I arbitrarily insert their links on my posts depending on the topic I’m writing about.
 But I have an additional proof to reject the “low clicks” argument.

 Housakicks sent about 1,289 clicks to eBay in May for 11 items ordered and $918.19 in sales.
 The difference between the 224 clicks to StockX and 1,289 to eBay is about 1,065 or 475.45% but the most important element to take into consideration is the quality of those clicks.
 224 clicks were responsible for $2,140.00 while 1,289 clicks were responsible for only $918.19.
 Obviously the more clicks the better the results but the quality of the clicks should never be ignored.

 What can we all learn from all this data?
-First, StockX is very frugal and I’m hoping that the platform will realize that paying for Google Ads may not be as effective as investing in publishers like the AHN that have the capacity to deliver more quality work and productive results.
-I’m certainly not interested in dedicating any aspect of the AHN network to an entity that pays a 1% commission per sale.
+First, StockX is very frugal and I’m hoping that the platform will realize that paying for Google Ads may not be as effective as investing in publishers like Housakicks that have the capacity to deliver more quality work and productive results.
 I hope the folks at eBay understand what they are up against.
 With the right system in place eBay can easily re-disrupt StockX ( I won’t get into further details about it).
-As far as retailers are concerned, they are definitely heading toward “negative infinity” and I’ve already mentioned the reasons in several of my previous posts.
-Chris from ARCH wrote a detailed book about it, see link below:
+As far as retailers are concerned, they are definitely heading toward “negative infinity” and I’ve already mentioned the reasons in several of my previous posts, check the latest one, see link below

 - How To Quickly Spot The Fake What The Air Jordan 5, eBay Is Already Polluted With Fake Pairs - September 24, 2020

 - The Air Jordan 6 Tech Chrome CK6635 001 Is Available Now - September 24, 2020